choyt/react-accessible-components/README.md

 * Control + Page Down (Optional): If focus is inside an accordion panel or on an accordion header, moves focus to the next accordion header.
 If focus is in the last accordion header or panel, either does nothing or moves focus to the first accordion header.
 * Control + Page Up (Optional): If focus is inside an accordion panel, moves focus to the header for that panel.
 If focus is on an accordion header, moves focus to the previous accordion header.
 If focus is on the first accordion header, either does nothing or moves focus to the last accordion header.

-## WAI-ARIA Roles, States, and Properties:
+## WAI-ARIA Roles, States, And Properties
 * The title of each accordion header is contained in an element with role button.
 * Each accordion header button is wrapped in an element with role heading that has a value set for aria-level that is appropriate for the information architecture of the page.
   * If the native host language has an element with an implicit heading and aria-level, such as an HTML heading tag, a native host language element may be used.